 Student and honorary selections are sent to the University President for his review.

-The Faculty Adviser adjusts the lists as needed, based on reviews by deans and the President.
+The Chapter Adviser adjusts the lists as needed, based on reviews by deans and the President.
 The penultimate lists of inductees are prepared.

 A letter is sent to persons on the a/r lists inviting membership in ΑΣΝ.
 The final list of inductees consists of those accepting membership.